MssGmz99/IT-HomeLab/Lab-13-Browser-Troubleshooting/README.md

 # Lab 13 — Browser Troubleshooting

 ## Overview
 Practiced the full browser troubleshooting workflow using Google Chrome on Windows 11.
 Browser issues are among the most frequent user complaints on any helpdesk.
-Knowing the right order to apply fixes makes a T1 tech fast and effective.
+Knowing the right order to apply fixes makes a T1 tech fast and effective on the job.

 ## Environment
 - **Platform:** Windows 11 Home (Host Machine)
+- **Device:** Dell Inspiron 14 7420 2-in-1
 - **Browser:** Google Chrome
 - **Tools Used:** Chrome Settings, Chrome Extensions, Command Prompt